jpaulm/gofbp/README.md

 - readfile.go
 - writefile.go

+**To dos**

+- More and better documentation
-Note: way too much logging - have to make that optional - use a JSON file...?
+- Way too much logging - have to make that optional - use a JSON file...?
 Issue raised for this...
+- Add subnet handling
+- Generate GoFBP networks from DrawFBP - https://github.com/jpaulm/drawfbp